univec-ai/postvec/web/docs/install/docker.md

   ghcr.io/univec-ai/postvec:0.1.0-1-pg18
 ```

-## Volume path (easy to get wrong)
+## Volume path

 | PostgreSQL major | Mount |
 |---|---|
 | 18 | `/var/lib/postgresql` |
 | 16 or 17 | `/var/lib/postgresql/data` |

-::: danger Don't change major by changing the image tag
+::: danger PostgreSQL majors require distinct volume layouts
-A 16/17 data directory is not a 18 data directory.
-Use `pg_upgrade` or
+A PostgreSQL 16 or 17 data directory is not a PostgreSQL 18 data directory.
-dump/restore.
-A wrong mount path **silently loses data** on restart.
+Major upgrades require `pg_upgrade` or dump/restore.
+An incorrect mount path
+can create a new empty data directory and conceal the existing data.
 :::

 ## Environment